cloudacademypilot/mlops-with-azure-machine-learning/steps/4_working-with-linting-and-unit-testing-in-github-actions/documentation.md

 Only when you've verified the code quality do you want to use the code in production.
 You can use GitHub Actions to automatically check the code whenever a pull request is created.

-To verify the code used to train the wine quality model, you'll want to run:
+To verify the code used to train the nyc taxi fare price model, you'll want to run:

 - **Linting**: Checking for programmatic or stylistic errors in Python scripts.
 - **Unit testing**: Checking for the performance of the contents of the code.